-This week Nehemia Gordon and Keith Johnson discuss the Prophets portion for Vayeishev, covering Amos 2:6-3:8.
+In this week's episode of Prophet Pearls, Nehemia Gordon and Keith Johnson discuss the Prophet portion for Vayeishev, covering Amos 2:6-3:8.
 With seven rhetorical questions and a very straight stick, the shepherd prophet draws an unwavering line between cause and effect.
 Amos’s rebuke of those who “sell the righteous for silver” provides the connection to the Torah portion.
 But could the sins of Joseph’s older brothers have reaped a 20th century whirlwind?
 Gordon explains this controversial theory related to ancestral sin.
 Gordon and Johnson also take a look at Amos’s question of two people walking together.
 An accurate translation of “agreed” confirms the value of common ground while a faulty translation leads to rampant denominationalism.
 With cause and effect so tightly woven, we’re reminded that it is a sobering calling to minister the counsel of Adonai Yehovah to the world.

 "A lion has roared!
 Who will not fear?
 Lord Yehovah has spoken!
 Who can but prophesy?"
 Amos 3:8

 The Original Torah Pearls - Vayeishev (Genesis 37:1-40:23)